hkhanna/django-stripe-billing/README.md

 1. Add your `STRIPE_API_KEY` to your Django settings.
 You can set this to a value of "mock" for local development and it will not touch Stripe's services.
 1. Run `python manage.py migrate` to create the billing models.
-1. Start the development server and visit http://127.0.0.1:8000/admin/ to create billing plans (you'll need the Admin app enabled).
 1. Run `python manage.py billing_init`, which will create Customer objects for existing Users.
 If you don't do this, you may run into errors.
 1. Add this to your user admin file: